-When Spanish is used as a common language of commerce, bilateral trade increases almost 300%, according to a study by the Telefonica Foundation.
-What does this mean, exactly?
+When Spanish is used as a common language of commerce, bilateral trade increases by almost 300%, according to a study by the Telefonica Foundation, what does this mean, exactly?

 The Importance of Bilingual Call Centers

-If you are looking for ways to appeal to more customers and increase your sales, working with a call center company offering service in both English and Spanish is a business must.
+If you are looking for ways to appeal to more customers and increase your sales, working with a call center company offering service in English and Spanish is a business must.
 NextDoor Solutions can help you find an arrangement that aligns with your business goals.
-For more information, call us today at (619) 400 4177 or fill out our contact form.
+Call us today at (619) 400 4177 or fill out our contact form for more information.